 Advanced registration is required via phone by calling 202-633-3030.
 Phone office hours are Monday through Friday, 9 a.m.-5 p.m.
 A release form must be filled out for children.
 The cost is $135 per person for general admission or $120 for Smithsonian Associate members.
 The price includes exclusive museum activities including a tour, evening snack, interactive exploration, arts and crafts, an IMAX movie viewing, and breakfast.
 For every three children you register, one adult must be present as a chaperone.
 Cost applies to every registrant.
 Ages are 8-12 years (and adults).

 If you’re not up for the overnight trips at any of the museums above, you can still enjoy an academically sound experience for free.
 Admission to all three museums is cost-free (some costs may incur for parking, additional activities).

 If checking out dinosaurs at a museum isn’t enough, you can actually dig for fossils on your vacation.

 One of the best places to go on a dig is Two Medicine Dinosaur Center in Bynum, Montana.

 Admission to the center is $3.00 for children (12 & under) and $5.00 for adults.
 Children 3 & under are free.
 For an additional cost ($75 for a half-day, $150 for a full day per person), you and your family can participate in a public dig.

 The half-day program is perfect for families with younger children.
 You will learn about fossil identification, as well as surface mapping and field search.
 En route to inactive field sites, you’ll dig into geological and local history.

-The full day consists of the half-day itinerary plus you’ll dig at an active field site.
-Lunch is also included with the full-day program.
+The full-day consists of the half-day itinerary plus you’ll dig at an active field site.
+Lunch is also included in the full-day program.
 Multi-day programs and Paleo Training classes are also available for those future paleontologists in your group!

 Remember the Alamo